 Mail a letter directly to Santa and Macy's will donate to the Make-A-Wish Foundation.
 Photo by UpUpa4me via Flickr

 Hungry?
 Try Koreatown.
 West 32nd Street, between Fifth and Sixth Avenues, is full of Korean restaurants.
 A popular choice is Mandoo Bar, which specializes in dumplings, including baby dumplings perfect for small mouths.
-The Tick Tock Diner on 34th Street and Eighth Avenue features traditional diner fare.
+The Tick Tock Diner on 34th Street and Eighth Avenue offers traditional diner fare.
 Stella 34 Trattoria, on the sixth floor of Macy’s, is an Italian eatery ideal for families, which also hosts weekly brunches with Santa.
 And if you're hungry in line, there is an Au Bon Pain directly across from the Santaland line on the eighth floor for sandwiches, coffee, or juice and cookies for the kids.